 Quotidian is one of my favorite words.
-What it means is: everyday.
+The word means every day.

-The word quotidian has a kind of spiritual quality to it – it’s like: daily rituals of blessing.
+This word quotidian has a spiritual quality – like daily rituals of blessing.

-Think of all the tasks you want to get done everyday, in your business and personal life, and lay it out in a list – order the tasks in the sequence that is as close to ideal as possible.
+Think of all the tasks you want to be done daily in your business and personal life, and lay them out in a list – order the tasks in a sequence that is as close to ideal as possible.

 Identifying positive everyday rituals is one effective strategy for getting your life back together.